Rebate Processor

 There is no actual training on how to fill rebate forms, let alone on how you go about being an affiliate marketer for Rebate Processor.

 The only rebate processing involved entails filling out the paperwork whenever someone makes a sale from their affiliate links.
-This is where the danger lies in the scam.

 In fact, you will invariably never get your money back, and Rebate Processor counts on newcomers to spend lots of money before they realize this is a scam.